Lange XT3 120 Review

 Weight

 On our calibrated scale, we measured the size 26.5 tester pair of the Lange XT3 130 to weigh 7 pounds 11 ounces.
 That's 1750 grams per boot.
 Of that, 1398 grams is in the shell, and 310 grams is in the liner.
 The liner is heavier than average but not the heaviest available in a touring boot.
-The shell is heavier than anything else in our current test.
-The shell is almost more than twice the weight of one of our highest award winners.
+The shell is heavier than anything else in our current test, and nearly twice the weight of one of our highest award winners.
 It is definitely more than twice the weight of uber light options on the market.

 Beware catalog copy.
 Boots in this category are touted as being "lightweight".
 As compared to resort boots, they are.
 A pair of Lange XT3 130 might weigh 80% of what resort boots weigh.
 They might weigh 50% of the absolute heaviest boots, provided those heavy boots are equipped with rigid, vacuum-style custom liners.
 However, the range of touring boot weights is significant.
 As we noted above, the Lange XT3 is more than 200% the weight of the lightest competitors.
 The weight of this Lange is much closer to average resort boots than it is to average touring boots.